stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-concise.md

 ---
-title: 'A More Concise Search'
+label: 'A More Concise Search'
 ---

-# A More Concise Search

 As we saw in the first example, our Search Filters and Columns can be created as Arrays of Objects, but this gets really verbose for searches with multiple Filters and Columns.
 For simple searches, there is a much more concise way